Get the answers you need about treating relapsing MS with Tecfidera® (dimethyl fumarate).

 What can I do if my insurance doesn't cover TECFIDERA?

 At Biogen, our goal is for everyone to get the support they need so they can afford their brand-name TECFIDERA.
 Our Support Coordinators can work with you to understand your insurance coverage and medication cost and explore financial assistance options for your treatment.
-Check out our financial and insurance support page for more information.
+Call 1-800-456-2255 to learn more about what financial support resources are available for brand-name TECFIDERA with Biogen Support Services.

 Biogen Support Coordinators can help identify potential options for financial assistance with your relapsing MS medication if you are: